DMTK Investors Have Opportunity to Lead DermTech, Inc. Securities Fraud Lawsuit

-LOS ANGELES, Nov.
-10, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against DermTech, Inc. ("DermTech" or the "Company") (NASDAQ: DMTK).
+BENSALEM, Pa., Nov.
+16, 2023 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against DermTech, Inc. ("DermTech" or the "Company") (NASDAQ: DMTK).

 Class Period: May 3, 2022 – November 3, 2022